arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 better over time, so there was a pretty good chance to get an incremental build.

 Unfortunately, `kapt` [struck again in Kotlin 1.2.21](https://youtrack.jetbrains.com/issue/KT-22763).
-Increasing `kapt` processing for unit tests by a magnitude of `3` was too much, especially if you are running tests more often than the project executable itself.
+Increasing `kapt` processing time for unit tests by a magnitude of `3` was too much, especially if you are running tests more often than the project executable itself.
 I’ve asked myself a million dollar question.